 It makes sense for a midmarket CIO to give outsourcing opportunities in Latin American countries serious consideration.
+The close, if not exact, time zones make business simpler and Latin America generally possesses a cultural compatibility with the United States that some might find lacking in India and elsewhere.

 Analysts at Stamford, Conn.-based Gartner Inc. last November called Brazil "one of the most sought-after destinations" for outsourcing and recommended the country be considered for "a wide range of services."